Beef and Guinness Chili with Smoked Bacon

 -Remove from the bowl and split into two and form into two round loaves, coat with olive oil, and place in 2 well seasoned 9 in cast iron pans.

--Let dough rise at room temperature for another ½ hour.
+-Let dough rise at room temperature for another ½ to 1 hour. the longer the second rise is the airier the loaf.

 -Sprinkle with Kosher or Sea Salt and additional Rosemary if you would like a stronger flavored loaf.